wolfSSL/wolfGuard/README.md

 # modprobe libwolfssl
 ```

-Before you put the wolfssl kernel module in production, you should build and
+Before you put the libwolfssl kernel module in production, you should build and
 load it with extended self-test enabled.
 Replace the `./configure` recipe above
 with the following:
 ```
-$ ./configure --enable-all-crypto --enable-cryptonly --enable-intelasm \
+$ ./configure --enable-wolfguard --enable-cryptonly --enable-intelasm \
    --enable-linuxkm --with-linux-source=/usr/src/linux \
    --prefix=$(pwd)/linuxkm/build --enable-crypttests \
    CFLAGS=-DWOLFSSL_LINUXKM_VERBOSE_DEBUG